 Newman University assures the acceptance of any Hesston College associate of arts and associate of science graduate as a baccalaureate degree-seeking student with junior standing.
-Beginning with the Hesston College graduating class of 2010, Newman University accepts the associate of arts degree as meeting the Newman University lower level (100 and 200 level) general education requirements.
-All competencies and upper level (300 and 400 level) general education requirements must be met on the same basis as any other Newman University student.
-Newman University's Faith and Society requirement, the requirement for three additional hours of coursework in theology and the requirement for six hours of coursework in philosophy must be met during the junior or senior year or by transfer credit evaluated apart from this agreement.

-Sterling College assures the acceptance of the Hesston College associate of arts degree and the associate of science degree students as having automatically met the general education requirements at Sterling College with the exception of the Theology Ministry, Foundations and chapel requirements needed to graduate from Sterling College.
-Sterling College will provide the professional education coursework necessary for the online completion program, offered through e.Sterling (Sterling College Online).
-The purpose of this agreement is to bring the online programs offered by Sterling (Kan.)
-College to the students of Hesston College.
+Beginning with the 2012-13 academic year, Newman University accepts the associate of ats degree and the associate of science degree as meeting the skills and general education requirements of the Newman Studies Program except for philosophy and theology which will be evaluated separately.
+Hesston College associate of applied arts and sciences graduates are not included in this agreement.
+Sterling College assures the acceptance of the Hesston College associate of arts degree and the associate of science degree students with a cumulative GPA of 2.5 or highter as having automatically met the general education requirements at Sterling College with the exception of the Theology Ministry, Foundations and chapel requirements needed to graduate from Sterling College.
+Sterling College will guarantee the acceptance of all transferable credits (not to exceed 65 credits).
+Students will be required to complete degree specific requirements upon transfer.